Takeaways: Joy, tears, culture wars dominate Jackson hearing

 Democrats have the potential with their slim majority in the 50-50 Senate to confirm Jackson as President Joe Biden's choice to replace retiring Justice Stephen Breyer even if all Republicans line up opposed.
 Her nomination is on track for a vote by Easter.

-Late in the day, Booker marked the moment saying he refused to let detractors take away his “joy.”
+Late in the day, Booker marked a moment saying he refused to let detractors take away his “joy.”

 “You have sat with grit and grace,” he told her, as opponents hit a “new low” twisting her record.

-Jackson's face scrunched up as the senator talked about her family, her work, her accomplishments as a Black woman in America.
+Jackson's face scrunched up as the senator talked about her family, her work, her accomplishments.
 As he spoke, she pulled out a tissue, and wiped her eye.

 “You," Booker said, "are a great American.”